The Complete Guide to Electronic Data Interchange (EDI)

 EDI Managed Services

 These services involve managing a company’s entire EDI infrastructure and operations on an ongoing basis.
-EDI-managed service providers take responsibility for tasks like system administration, document mapping and transacting EDI, release management, interface testing and partner onboarding.
-Electronic Data Interchange Companies benefit from lower costs, expertise and round-the-clock support.
-But they lose direct control over some EDI operations and data.
+EDI-managed service providers take responsibility for tasks like system administration, document mapping and transacting EDI, release management, interface testing, and partner onboarding.
+Electronic Data Interchange companies benefit from lower costs, expertise, and round-the-clock support.
+However, they lose direct control over some EDI operations and data.

-While EDI-managed service providers handle day-to-day operations, clients still need some in-house expertise to create EDI mapping configurations, develop business rules and validate data.
-Businesses also need to monitor service provider SLAs, conduct audits and evaluate the managed service on an ongoing basis.
+While EDI-managed services handle day-to-day operations, clients still need some in-house expertise to create EDI mapping configurations, develop business rules, and validate data.
+Businesses also need to monitor service provider SLAs, conduct audits, and evaluate the managed service on an ongoing basis.
 Ultimately, businesses are still accountable for the accuracy and regulatory compliance of their EDI transactions.

 EDI Staffing

-EDI staffing agencies provide temporary or contracted EDI specialists and consultants to support clients’ short-term or seasonal EDI needs.
-They help source, screen and hire the required EDI talent which businesses may lack in-house.
-EDI staff augmentation is particularly useful when companies are ramping up EDI capabilities, transitioning EDI systems or integrating a new partner.
+EDI staffing agencies provide temporary or contracted EDI support specialists and consultants to support clients’ short-term or seasonal EDI needs.
+They help source, screen, and hire the required EDI talent which businesses may lack in-house.
+EDI staff augmentation is particularly useful when companies are ramping up EDI capabilities, transitioning EDI systems, or integrating a new partner.
 However, staffing agencies charge higher hourly or day rates.

 Companies using EDI staff augmentation need internal EDI experts to onboard and supervise contract staff, provide them access and training, and ensure work quality.
 In-house teams also need enough knowledge to integrate the work done by temporary EDI hires into their existing systems and processes.
 Proper change and release management procedures should also be followed when introducing resources sourced through EDI staffing agencies.